Confederate monuments and memorials: Michigan

 As of 29 June 2020, there is at least one known public monument of a confederate soldier in Michigan.
 It is located in Allendale, Michigan, a town in Ottawa County.
 A part of the Veterans Garden of Honor (1998) which features nine life sized statues of soldiers from various wars, the statue in question depicts a union soldier and a confederate soldier back to back with a young slave at their feet holding a plaque reading "Freedom to Slaves," and the date January 5, 1863.

+Minnesota

+Murray County Central High School in Slayton, and United South Central High School in Wells both use a Rebel mascot and the nickname "Rebels."

 Mississippi

 As of 24 June 2020, there are at least 147 public spaces with Confederate monuments in Mississippi.

 Missouri

 As of 24 June 2020, there were at least 19 public spaces with Confederate monuments in Missouri.